-COVID-19 cases spike in Belgium; govt poised for action
+Belgium reimposes restrictions as COVID-19 cases spike

-BRUSSELS (AP) — Coronavirus infections and hospitalizations are shooting upward in Belgium, pushing the government on Tuesday to consider reimposing some pandemic restrictions that it only relaxed a few weeks ago.
+BRUSSELS (AP) — With coronavirus infections and hospitalizations shooting upward, the Belgian government on Tuesday reimposed some pandemic restrictions that it only relaxed a few weeks ago and expanded a nationwide use of the COVID-19 pass.

-Daily infections in the European Union nation of 11 million increased 75% to reach 5,299 cases a day last week.
+Daily infections in the European Union nation of 11 million increased 75% to reach 5,299 cases over the past last week.
 Hospitalizations have increased 69% to reach 102 daily cases.
 Deaths have increased slightly, with an average of 13 a day.

-To turn around this trend, the Belgian government and regional officials are deciding later Tuesday whether to increase restrictions again, although stopping well short of going into a lockdown.
-Indications are that authorities are looking at using mandatory face masks is more places and virus passports.

-The urgency is such that the meeting has already been brought forward three days.
+“As of Friday, there will be face masks in public places and they will be mandatory for staff of bars, restaurants and fitness clubs,” Prime Minister Alexander De Croo said.
+“We need to raise our walls of protection.”

+He added that the country’s COVID-19 pass will have to be shown to enter bars, restaurants and fitness clubs as of next week.
+The passport shows you are either fully vaccinated, have had a recent negative test or have recently recovered from the disease.

-Prime Minister Alexander De Croo said because over 85% of Belgian adults are vaccinated, measures needn’t be as drastic as those previously in the pandemic.
+De Croo said the new moves still stopped well short of going into a lockdown.
+He said because over 85% of Belgian adults are vaccinated, measures did not have to be as drastic as those previously in the pandemic.

 “Last year, in a situation like this, we would be locking down certain activities,” he said.
 “What we do today is keep everything open, using a vaccination passport or using masks.”

-Health Minister Frank Vandenbroucke said that drastic restrictions were still out of the question.

-“Bars and restaurants will remain open.
-Kids must go to school — it’s important.
-But maybe we will be going back to more face masks,” he told VRT network late Monday.

-A complicating factor has emerged in the high virus transmission rate in primary schools.
+A complicating factor has emerged in the high virus transmission rate in Belgian primary schools.
 The government research institute Sciensano found that more that 1 in 4 pupils there have antibodies to the virus.
-Although children generally do not get so ill that they have to be hospitalized, they can easily transmit the disease to others.

 Similar discussions about possibly increasing anti-virus measures are being held in the Netherlands, where the government is seeking advice from experts on whether it needs to reintroduce pandemic restrictions amid sharply rising infection rates.
 The Netherlands has one of the fastest rising infection rates in Europe.